seng426-team3/vega-web/README.md

 `npm start`

-This will deploy the applciation at 3000 port.
+This will deploy the application at 3000 port.

 ### Vega Web Server for front-end